MicrosoftDocs/dynamics365-guidance/guidance/business-processes/acquire-to-dispose-plan-budget-assets-overview.md

 ### Risk management

-Effective asset planning and budgeting enables organizations to assess potential risks, such as redundant assets, equipment failures, end-of-life software, and any noncompliant practices.
+With effective planning and budgeting of assests, organizations can assess potential risks, such as redundant assets, equipment failures, end-of-life software, and any noncompliant practices.
 This information can help them create a proactive maintenance and replacement plan that can reduce the operational risks and, in turn, optimize asset lifecycle.

 ### Improved asset lease management